universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi10.png)

 In the bottom-right corner, you will see a small label "Palette."
 By clicking on it, you can choose the colours that the nodes will be coloured in.
 Default palettes have only 8 colours, but if you have a larger graph, you may want more colours.
-For such cases, Gephi provides the option to generate a palette: to have as many colours as there are different values for the selected attribute, simply uncheck "Limit number of colours," then click Generate and OK.
-I want to colour the nodes according to their community, and there are 40 communities in my graph (remember, we calculated the modularity?), so I will generate a palette with 40 colours.
+For such cases, Gephi provides the option to generate a palette: to have as many colours as there are different values for the selected attribute, simply uncheck "Limit number of colours," then click "Generate" and "OK".
 You can also choose the style of the palette (under the Presets parameter): pastel tones, dark colours, vivid colours, etc.

 ![](./img/gephi8.png) &nbsp;&nbsp;&nbsp;&nbsp;
 ![](./img/gephi9.png)

 Now you can adjust the node sizes — by default, they are all the same.
-To do this, click on the icon with circles (to the right of the palette) in the "Appearance" tab on the left panel.
+To do this, click on the icon with circles (to the right of the palette) in the "Appearance" window on the left panel.
 The remaining two icons control the colour and size of the labels.

 ![](./img/gephi11.png)